reedwhaley/lightbringer/README.md

 ## Seed prompt timing

-The bot prompts for seed handling at T minus 20.
+The bot prompts for seed handling at 20 minutes before the race starts if no seed has been submitted.

 ## Organizer reminder timing